YezhouLi/628_Module_2/README.md

 This folder includes original data and cleaned data.

 ## Figure
-This folder contains any figures produced in our analysis.
+This folder contains the figures produced in our analysis.

 ## Slides
 This folder includes the slides for our presentation.